Online learning

 • Do this

-The platforms that I use and recommend are Coursera and Udemy.
-I am also impressed by edX.
-I’ve built a course on Teachable, but it’s expensive.
 For ESCP enrolled courses I use our existing learning management system, which is Blackboard, because it integrates with grading and students already have password protected access.
 Some courses I run are via Canvas, which is substantially better.
 I still find it surprising that it’s non-enrolled programmes that provide an effective user experience, and elite business schools that use glorified file management systems.

 For economics instruction, I like the Foundation for Economic Education, but by far the best options are run by Marginal Revolution University.
 In particular these courses: